mrvllus/dotnet-aspire-workshop/workshop/8-integration-testing.md

 - Environment variables are properly configured
 - The API endpoints are working correctly
 - The web application is functioning as expected

+When running these tests, all resource logs are redirected to the `DistributedApplication` by default.
+This log redirection enables scenarios where you want to assert that a resource is logging correctly, though we're not doing that in these particular tests.

 ## Additional Testing Tools